Supervised learning for robust quantum control in composite-pulse systems: Further Extensions

-It is shown in Fig.~\ref{detuning_var}(a) that the value of the cost function for $N=9$ is larger than that of other two situations.
-This is because the uniform distributions are chosen from different ranges for different pulse numbers.
+An inspection of Fig.~\ref{detuning_var}(a) demonstrates that the value of the cost function for $N=9$ is larger than that of other two situations.
+This is because the sampling ranges of the uniform distribution are different for different pulse numbers.
 As explained in Sec.~\ref{methods}, a large sampling range leads to a large value of the cost function.
 Thus, what we care about is not the value of the cost function, but its convergence.
-When the cost function converges to a small steady value, we can claim that a set of solutions for the training parameters is obtained.
-Clearly, the training is successful in Fig.~\ref{detuning_var}(a), since the cost function gradually diminishes with each subsequent iteration and finally tends to an extremely small value.
+When the cost function converges to a small steady value, we can claim that a set of possible solutions for the training parameters is obtained.
+It is clearly found from Fig.~\ref{detuning_var}(a) that the cost functions do gradually diminish with each subsequent iteration and finally tend to extremely small values, verifying the validity of the gradient descent algorithm and the success of the trainings.

-We can also see from the inset of Fig.~\ref{detuning_var}(a) that the learned detuning parameters $\bm{\Delta}$ perform particularly well in terms of robustness against the pulse area error.
-Furthermore, similar to the case of the phase parameters, the system becomes more resilient to the pulse area error when increasing the number of detuning parameters, as shown by different high-fidelity windows in the inset of Fig.~\ref{detuning_var}(a).
+We can also see in Fig.~\ref{detuning_var}(b) that the detuning parameters $\bm{\Delta}$ learned from the training stage perform particularly well in terms of robustness against pulse area errors around $\epsilon_A=0$.
+Furthermore, similar to the case of the phase parameters, the system becomes more resilient to pulse area error when increasing the number of detuning parameters, as illustrated by different robust widths in Fig.~\ref{detuning_var}(b).